php-fig/per-coding-style/spec.md

 <?php

 use Vendor\Package\SomeNamespace\{
-    // This has too many namespace segments to be in a group.
+    // This has too many namespace segments to be in a group SubnamespaceOne\AnotherNamespace\ClassA,
-    SubnamespaceOne\AnotherNamespace\ClassA,
     SubnamespaceOne\ClassB,
     ClassZ,